abuehl/abuehl.github.io/_posts/2025-10-11-partitions.md

 An important aspect of partitions is, that they enable *forward declarations* of classes across partitions of the same module (the C++ standard uses the term "incomplete type" for forward declarations).
 Classes cannot be forward declared across module boundaries, but across partitions.
 Every name declared in a module must be defined *in the same module*, but it can be declared in one (or more) partition(s) and defined in a different partition of the same module (see [https://eel.is/c++draft/module#unit-7](https://eel.is/c++draft/module#unit-7)).

+The C++ language differentiates between exported and non-exported forward declarations of classes.
+Exported classes need to use the export keyword also on forward declarations.

+It would be possible to forward-declare module-internal classes across module partitions, but [the MSVC compiler currently still has a bug](https://github.com/abuehl/internal-partition-test) which prevents their use.

 ### Module implementations

 Module implementations can be split into multiple `*.cpp` files.
 All implementation files start with the `module` keyword, followed by the name of the module.
 Optionally, a module implementation file may start with the character sequence `module;` which marks the start of the [global module fragment](https://en.cppreference.com/w/cpp/language/modules.html#Global_module_fragment).
 If an implementation file needs a good old header file, it must be included in the global module fragment.